 An old carbon filter or nylons attached with zip-ties over an intake port will serve as an adequate filter.
 Intake filters keep unwanted dirt, dust, bugs and, in some cases, spores, molds and bacteria from ever entering the growing environment.

 A routine cleaning of the intake filter will help maintain a ventilation system's maximum air flow.
 Besides cleaning the intake filter, it is equally important to closely examine the filter.
 Close inspection of an intake filter can give a grower early warning signs of pest insects.
 A pest insect found on an intake filter can give the horticulturist a jump-start on implementing further preventative measures, or a treatment program.
+(See our Pest and Pest Control archives for more advice on dealing with pest infestations).

 It is a good idea for indoor horticulturists to get into a routine of removing bulbs and glass from the reflectors for a good wipe down.
 A good time to do this bit of sanitization is after every harvest.
 This will not only keep a regular schedule going but also be a good time for maneuvering in the growroom.